Jeff Shibasaki

 6. Sleep Deep

-patchOS isn’t a bio hack—it’s a repeatable system that runs day after day and in any order.
+patchOS isn’t a biohack—it’s a repeatable system that runs day after day—in any order.
 Don’t know who to call in an emergency?
 Plan Ahead.
 Tempted to grab a donut?
 Eat Well.
 Been sitting for a long time?
 Move Often.
 Feeling overwhelmed?
 Stress Less.
-Want people to be nicer to you?
+Want stronger relationships?
 Love More.
 Tired all day?
 Sleep Deep.

 Becoming Geek Strong

-Day by day, I started making significant progress...
+Day by day, I started making real progress...

 Minimize emergencies and maximize preparedness.
 Done.
 Switch to a whole-food, plant-based diet and stop drinking alcohol.
 Done.
 Build endurance to run 5 miles, 5 days per week.
 Done.
 Identify stressors and accept things I can’t change.
 Done.
 Stop holding grudges and transcend my ultra-introverted personality to be friendlier.
 Done.
 Create a cool, quiet, and dark sleep haven.
 Done, done, done, done, done, done, and done.

 With patchOS installed and running smoothly, everything started to click—and I mean everything!
 Brain fog?
 Gone.
 Snoring?
 Stopped.
 Cholesterol meds?
 Canceled.
 Weight?
 Dropped 35 pounds.
 Skin condition?
 Glowing.
 Energy?
 Through the stratosphere.
 Muscles?
-Back like an unlocked retro bonus level!
+Back like a retro bonus level!

 Don’t worry.
 Be gritty!